 Who can help in an emergency – and how quickly?

-Immediate help from colleagues
+Immediate assistance from colleagues

-Rescue by fire brigade or height rescue
+Rescue by fire department or mountain rescue

-Some professional fire departments also have specialized equipment for greater heights —such as aerial rescue vehicles with working ranges of 30 to 42 meters .
+Some professional fire departments also have specialized equipment for greater heights – such as aerial rescue vehicles with working ranges of 30 to 42 meters .
 However, such equipment is not available everywhere and is usually not available for rapid technical assistance on construction sites .

 When height becomes a problem – and why preparation is everything